ga4gh-beacon/beacon-framework-v2/README.md

 A **Beacon instance** is just an implementation of a Beacon Model that follows the rules stated by the Beacon Framework.

-If you are a Beacon implementer, then, you don't need to clone this (Framework) repo, you only need to **copy** (*or clone*) the Beacon Model and modify it to your specific case.
-You will find plenty of references to the Framework in the Model copy, and you will use the Json schemas here to validate that both the structure of your requests and responses are compliant with the Beacon Framework.
+If you are a Beacon implementer, then, you don't need to clone this (Framework) repo, you only need to **copy** (*or clone*) the Beacon Model and modify it to your specific instance.
+You will find plenty of references to the Framework in the Model copy, and you will use the Json schemas in the Framework to validate that both the structure of your requests and responses are compliant with the Beacon Framework.
+The [Beacon verifier](https://github.com/ga4gh-beacon/beacon-verifier) tool would help in such validation.

 The Framework repo includes the elements that are common to all Beacons: